QubesOS/qubes-doc/security/firewall.md

 > Note: If you want to expose the service on multiple interfaces, repeat the steps described in part 1 for each interface

-> Note: On Qubes R4, nftables is also used which imply that nft rules also need to be set.
-Qubes OS has defined a `qubes-firewall` table with a forward chain.
+> Note: In Qubes R4, at the moment ([QubesOS/qubes-issues#3644](https://github.com/QubesOS/qubes-issues/issues/3644)), nftables is also used which imply that additional rules need to be set in a `qubes-firewall` nft table with a forward chain.

 `nft add rule ip qubes-firewall forward meta iifname eth0 ip daddr 10.137.0.x tcp dport 443 ct state new counter accept`